 Image objects are available for placement in both Schematic and Schematic Library Editors:

-After launching the command, the cursor will change to a cross-hair and you will enter image placement mode.
+After launching the command, the cursor will change to a cross-hair and you will enter graphic placement mode.
 Placement is made by performing the following sequence of actions:

-Additional actions that can be performed during placement – while the image's frame is still floating on the cursor, and before its first corner is anchored – are:
+Additional actions that can be performed during placement while the graphic's frame is still floating on the cursor and before its first corner is anchored – are: